Señor (Tales of Yankee Power): Notable covers

 "Señor" has been covered by more than two dozen artists.
-Among the most notable versions are those by the Jerry Garcia Band for their self-titled 1991 album and by Gillian Welch and David Rawlings for their 2020 album All the Good Times (Are Past & Gone).
+Among the most notable versions are those by Tim O'Brien on his album Red on Blonde, the Jerry Garcia Band for their self-titled 1991 album and by Gillian Welch and David Rawlings for their 2020 album All the Good Times (Are Past & Gone).
 The Jerry Garcia Band's cover of the song is prominently featured in Larry Charles' 2003 film Masked and Anonymous, which Dylan co-wrote and starred in.
 The song was covered by Willie Nelson and Calexico for the 2007 film I'm Not There.
 Rolling Stone included that version on its list of best Dylan covers, ranking it at #37.

 The song is also featured in Conor McPherson's musical play Girl from the North Country, which is scored entirely by Bob Dylan songs and had its premiere at the Old Vic in London in 2017.
 The song is included on the Original London Cast Recording album, also released in 2017, and the Original Broadway Cast Recording album released in 2021.